Policy Areas Platformisation of the Music Industry

 Platformisation of the Music Industry

-Platformisation is “the penetration of digital platforms’ economic, infrastructural, and governmental extensions into the cultural industries, as well as the organization of cultural practices of labor, creativity, and democracy” (Poell et al., 2022).
+Platformisation is “the penetration of digital platforms’ economic, infrastructural and governmental extensions into the cultural industries, as well as the organisation of cultural practices of labour, creativity and democracy” (Poell et al., 2022).

-The platformisation of music has democratized distribution but flooded platforms with content, favoring major labels and leaving most artists struggling.
-Streaming has eroded middle-class earnings, while AI and algorithms often confine growth to national markets.
-Diversification into social audio, such as live audio discussions and community interactions, and short videos is growing, but sustainable revenue models remain a key challenge.
-Despite these challenges, data-driven insights and evolving platform services offer new opportunities for artists and labels.
+The platformisation of music has democratised distribution but has also flooded platforms with content, favouring major labels and leaving most artists struggling to be visible.
+Streaming has eroded middle-class earnings, while AI and algorithms often confine audience growth to national markets.
+Diversification into social audio such as live audio discussions, community interactions and short-form video is increasing, yet sustainable revenue models remain a central challenge.
+Despite these pressures, data-driven insights and evolving platform services continue to offer new opportunities for artists, independent creators and labels within the music innovation ecosystem.

 Related News